parthkvv/parthkvv/README.md

 ![Parth_vasoya_github](https://user-images.githubusercontent.com/56112545/190859047-7a9a36b3-bccf-452a-8fae-da894af74c71.gif)

 <!-- <h3 align="center">I'm an ambitious and self-motivated graduate with a strong inclination towards Computer Vision/Perception in Autonomous Driving</h3> -->
-I am pursuing research at the Indian Institute of Science (IISc), where I'm a part of the Intelligent Inclusive Interaction Design Lab, advised by Dr. Pradipta Biswas.
-Previously, I interned at Reliance Industries Limited as a Web Developer.
+I am pursuing research at the Trustworthy Engineered Autonomy lab, advised by Dr. Ivan Ruchkin.
+I pursued research at the Indian Institute of Science (IISc), where I'm a part of the Intelligent Inclusive Interaction Design Lab, advised by Dr. Pradipta Biswas.
+Previously, I also interned at Reliance Industries Limited as a Web Developer.
 Before that, I interned as a Machine Learning Engineer at Devtown.
 I recently completed my undergraduate (Bachelor of Engineering) in Information Technology from the &nbsp; &nbsp; G H Patel College of Engineering and Technology, Anand.

 My long-term research goal is to develop autonomous systems capable of robust real-time decision-making.
 To achieve this, I've been working on deep learning for perception.
 Currently, I'm working on networks that can handle multiple perception tasks.